kgpl1809/Society-4/README_en.md

       - Minister 3 : has the ability to reanimate a corpse left by a Hacker or a Soldier as a Worker

-      - Minister 4 : gives a shield that protects the piece chosen only ally and not the President who disappears when the piece moves 1 time
+      - Minister 4 : gives a shield that protects the piece chosen, only ally and not the President, which disappears when the piece moves 1 time

        ![image_ministre_bouclier](https://user-images.githubusercontent.com/131470894/234657200-9d33cd7e-4443-4dfa-b823-e0ba2503a94d.png)